 - Markers

-- Glitter
+- Glitter (optional but highly encouraged)

 Directions

-1. Cut the blue paper in half
+1. Cut the blue paper in half.

-3. Write the dream on the cloud
+3. Write your child’s “dream” on the cloud.

 4. Glue the cloud to the blue paper, leaving space at the top to write.